 Texas was particularly attractive to settlers from the American south.
-These settlers were slave owners, who wanted to replicate the economic, social, and political systems of the south in Texas.
-Although the Mexican constitution of 1829 banned slavery, exceptions were made for American settlers in Texas.
-The Mexican government skirted the ban by defining black workers not as slaves but rather as “indentured servants for life.”
+These settlers were often slave owners, who wanted to replicate the economic, social, and political systems of the south in Texas.
+Primarily through the efforts of Vicente Guerrero, the second president of Mexico, and himself of African ancestry, the Mexican constitution of 1829 banned slavery.
+Exceptions, however, were made for American settlers in Texas.
+The Mexican government defined Black workers not as slaves but as “indentured servants for life.”
+Clarissa, a “girl of color” living near what is now Austin, was forced into a contract on Christmas day, 1833, which made her a servant for 99 years.

 Conventions held by the Texas colonists in 1832 and 1833 resulted in resolutions petitioning the Mexican government for the establishment of a Texas state separate from Coahuila and for the repeal of the new law preventing Anglo-American immigration into Texas.
 By 1835 fighting broke out between Mexican forces and American colonists.
 The Republic of Texas declared its independence from Mexico on March 2, 1836, and was recognized by United States the following year.